tjy511/Young2022_PNAS/README.txt

 The script 'B_basalMelt.m' solves for basal melt rates by combining contemporaneous observations of vertical strain rate and bed depth.

-Note 1: Script 'B_basalmelt.m' is currently missing commands to calculate error--the newest version of this script is on an old computer halfway around the world (sorry!).
+Note 1: Script 'B_basalmelt.m' is currently incomplete--the newest version of this script is on an old computer halfway around the world (sorry!).
 Note 2: Scripts are dependent on the fmcw package from Stewart (2018) and the output data from Young et al. (2019).

 REFERENCES